 Every large company has a startup story.
 Most of them involve a small team, constrained resources, a deadline that felt impossible, and a decision process that could fit in a single conference room.
 The products those companies built in Year One moved fast because they had to.
 Now they have 3,000 employees, 18 approval layers, a legal review queue, and a planning calendar that locks down Q3 priorities in January.
 The startup that takes their category will be making decisions in 48 hours that take their team 48 days.

-The question I hear most consistently from innovation leads and C-suite sponsors at Fortune 500 companies is not "how do we catch up?" — it's "why do we keep falling behind when we clearly have more resources?"
+The question I hear most consistently from innovation leads and C-suite sponsors at Fortune 500 companies is not "how do we catch up?", it's "why do we keep falling behind when we clearly have more resources?"
+That question is the whole subject of why Fortune 500 brands keep losing to DTC challengers.
 The answer is almost always the same: the structure is optimized for control, not velocity.
 Those two things are genuinely in tension.

 The approval architecture